Abby Kent-Means: Biography

 They lived in the Col. Robert Means Mansion in Amherst, New Hampshire, which was built in 1785.
 When her husband died in 1842, Kent-Means inherited the mansion and proceeded to make "major alterations" four years later in 1846.
 The alterations included wallpapering the rooms, replacing windows, adding a food passthrough, and replacing the fireplace architraves on one of the nine fireplaces.

 Franklin Pierce was elected president in 1853.
 His wife Jane went through intense periods of mourning for losing all her children, and was not able to assist in hostess duties.
 During those times, the widowed Kent-Means stood in as White House hostess, along with Varina Davis, second wife of Jefferson Davis.
 Kent-Means lived at the White House during this time.

-Kent-Means died on either August 3 or 4, 1857, aged 54, six months after Pierce's presidency ended and James Buchanan's term had begun.
+Kent-Means died on either August 3 or 4, 1857, aged 54, five months after Pierce's presidency ended and James Buchanan's term had begun.